mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 **Note**: You can install the new plugin even if you still have the old version of Mockups for JIRA installed and enabled, the two plugins can work side-by-side.

 When both plugins are enabled, you will have 2 Mockups options in the More menu.
 Select "Add Balsamiq Mockups" to use the new plugin, Mockups 3 for JIRA Cloud.
-The old plugin will be disabled automatically in April.
+The old plugin will be disabled automatically in May.

 ![](//media.balsamiq.com/img/support/docs/jira/transitionguide/menuentry.png)